TeamSuman/WeTICA/README.md

 #### Note 3
 Currently WeTICA framework supports two featurization schemes: 1) CA-CA atom pairwise distances ('allCA'), 2) User selected atom pairwise distances ('sel_pair').
 To maintain consistency in calculations, both the eigenvector generation and the simulation should be performed using the same feature.

-#### Note 3
+#### Note 4
-0 based selected atom ids are required for the 'sel_pair' featurization scheme.
+0 based selected atom ids (MDTraj convetion) are required for the 'sel_pair' featurization scheme.
 This file is not required for the 'allCA' feature.